-As of June 30, 2022, the District had \$574.3 million invested in net capital assets.
-Total capital assets of \$805.1 million consist of land, buildings and building improvements, construction in progress, vehicles, data processing equipment, and other office equipment.
-These assets have accumulated depreciation of \$230.8 million over the years they have been in service.
-During 2021-2022, \$6.0 million of buildings and improvement projects completed construction.
-In addition, \$30.8 million of construction in progress occurred during 2021-2022 primarily as a result of Measure J funded projects.
-Depreciation expense of \$12.7 million was recorded for the fiscal year.
+As of June 30, 2023, the District had \$584.4 million invested in net capital and right-to-use subscription IT assets.
+Total capital assets of \$825.9 million consist of land, buildings and building improvements, construction in progress, vehicles, data processing equipment, and other office equipment.
+These assets have accumulated depreciation of \$243.2 million over the years they have been in service.
+During 2022-2023, \$97.9 million of buildings and improvement projects completed construction.
+In addition, \$20.6 million of construction in progress occurred during 2022-2023 primarily as a result of Measure J funded projects.
+Depreciation expense of \$13.0 million was recorded for the fiscal year.

 Capital additions primarily comprise replacement, renovation, and new construction.
-Construction continued in 2021-2022 for two projects at Cypress College: a new Science, Engineering, and Mathematics Building and a new Veterans' Resource Center and Student Activities Center Expansion.
+Construction was completed in 2022-2023 for the new Science, Engineering, and Mathematics Building at Cypress College, and is wrapping up for the new Veterans' Resource Center and Student Activities Center Expansion.
 Fullerton College continued construction on a new Instructional Building, which includes the expansion of the campus's Chilled Water plant, and a Districtwide Network Refresh project continues.
 Work has since begun on renovations for the Fine Arts buildings on both campuses, as projects jointly funded with the State.
 The District will also be continuing with other locally funded projects.